awslabs/graphstorm/docs/source/index.rst

 Once the GraphStorm Docker running environment is ready,

 - follow the :ref:`GraphStorm Quick-Start Guide<quick-start>` guide to run GraphStorm built-in data and models to get familiar with GraphStorm's usage of training and inference.
-- follow the :ref:`Use Your Own Graph Data<use-own-data>` guide to use your own graph data in GraphStorm.
+- follow the :ref:`Use Your Own Graph Data<use-own-data>` guide to prepare your own graph data for GraphStorm.
-- read the :ref:`GraphStorm Configuration<configurations>` to learn configurations provided by GraphStorm that can help to achieve the best performance.
+- read the :ref:`GraphStorm Lauch Configurations<configurations-launch>` to learn the various configurations provided by GraphStorm that can help to achieve the best performance.

 Scale to Giant Graphs
 ---------------------------------

-For acquainted users who wish to train and infernece GraphStorm for very large graphs,
+For acquainted users who wish to train and infernece on very large graphs,

-- follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the distributed mode.
+- follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the Distributed mode.

 Avanced Topics
 --------------------

+For users who want to use their own GML models in GraphStorm,

-- :ref:`Use Your Own GNN Models<use-own-models>`
+- follow the :ref:`Use Your Own GNN Models<use-own-models>` tutoiral to learn the programming interfaces and the general methods.
-- [WIP]APIs
+- [WIP] GraphStorm APIs

 Contribution
 -------------
 GraphStorm is free software; you can redistribute it and/or modify it under the terms of the Apache License 2.0.
 We welcome contributions.
 Join us on `GitHub <https://github.com/awslabs/graphstorm>`_.